mh-skjelvareid/synaptus/README.md

 # Contributing
 Contributions to the toolbox are most welcome; bug reports, suggestions for changes, datasets, new algorithms - anything you think is relevant.
-See file _contributing.txt for further details.
+See [CONTRIBUTING](CONTRIBUTING.md) file for further details.

 # Acknowledgements